10 minute read

-How does Yelp feel about review management?
+How does Yelp feel about review and ratings management?

 Does Yelp approve of review management platforms?
 Generally, no. But to a business that is suffering due to bad Yelp reviews the owner rarely seems to care.
 In their eyes Yelp is endangering their business.
 Still, we urge businesses not to buy fake Yelp reviews.

-Let us be clear - we care for business owners, not Yelp.
 Yelp creates business profiles even though many businesses don't want them.
 Sadly, there is no way to realistically get Yelp to delete an unwanted profile.
 For this reason we think Yelp is in the wrong.